iron-fish/website/docs/rpc.md

 ### `peer/getBannedPeers`

-Gets banned peers from the node's peer network
+Gets (and optionally streams) banned peers from the node's peer network

 #### Request